Local Offer - SEND Support (Targeted and Targeted+ Level)

 Schools should have the following in place:

-• Termly Assess, Plan, Do, Review cycles of the Graduated Approach.
+- Termly Assess, Plan, Do, Review (APDR) cycles of the Graduated Approach.

-• Access to specialist services provided by the Local Authority under agreement with the school, such as the Engagement and Behaviour Support Service or the Educational Psychology Service.
+- Access to specialist services provided by the local authority under agreement with the school, such as the Engagement and Behaviour Support Team or the Educational Psychology Service.

 What funding and services are provided additionally by the local authority?

-Doncaster local authority (LA) funds a range of specialist services to meet the needs of children with special educational needs and disabilties (SEND).
+Doncaster local authority (LA) funds a range of specialist services to meet the needs of children with special educational needs and disabilities (SEND).

 All services work in close partnership with families and other agencies including health and social care.